zhigaev/puppet/README.md

 Simple puppet classes for basic server configuration.
-Tested on EL7.
+Tested on EL7 and puppet5.
 All configuration are made through params.pp manifest.
 The following resources are provided:

 selinux
 adding users